 200 Days in Office

-paths to the White House and beyond.
+paths to the Executive Mansion and beyond.
 You will be surprised

-difficulties.
-Hear them expound on interesting topics such as
+husbands.
+Hear them expound on interesting topics such as children,

-These two educated, intelligent women also examine their early
+These two educated, intelligent women also examine how they grew

 Join us for a conversation that was never in your history books.